Edited by: Keri Stooksbury

 All cards include complimentary access for guests, and the Amex Platinum card will allow cardholders to bring in 2 guests, while the Centurion card entitles access to either immediate family or 2 guests.
 The Amex Gold card (Mexico-only) allows either your spouse or child, up to a maximum of 1 guest.

-Like most American Express lounges worldwide, there are a few access rules you’ll need to keep in mind.
+Like most Centurion Lounges worldwide, there are a few access rules you’ll need to keep in mind.

 Technically, you cannot access the club until 3 hours or less before your flight unless you are connecting.
 However, since this lounge is operated by a third-party company, and is in a smaller airport, it’s doubtful that this specific policy will be too heavily enforced (though, based on the ratings of this lounge, there’s probably no reason to arrive more than 3 hours in advance of your flight, either).